ZLMediaKit/Github-AI-Assistant/README.md

 ## Acknowledgements
 This project references and utilizes some code from the [ossrs/discussion-translation](https://github.com/ossrs/issues-translation) project.
 Special thanks to the original author for their work.

+Here's the English translation of the content, maintaining the original format:

 ## Features
-- [x] Automatically translate specified issues into English
-- [x] Automatically translate specified discussions into English
-- [x] Automatically translate specified pull requests into English
+- [x] Automatically translate specified issues/discussions/PRs/commits to English or a designated language
-- [x] Batch translate all issues/discussions/pull requests of a repository into English
+- [x] Batch translate all issues/discussions/PRs of a repository to English or a designated language
-- [x] Option to use GPT4 or GEMINI-PRO/GEMINI-FLASH models for translation (or any model compatible with the openAI interface)
+- [x] Option to use GPT series or GEMINI series models for translation (or any model compatible with OpenAI interface)
-- [x] Preserve original text after translation to English
+- [x] Retain the original text alongside the English translation
-- [x] Automatically add tags to translated content to prevent duplicate translations
+- [x] Automatically add markers after translation to English to prevent duplicate translations
-- [x] Built-in webhook server for automatic translation of issues/discussions/pull requests into English
+- [x] Built-in webhook server for automatic translation of issues/discussions/PRs/commits to English or other languages
-- [x] Support pre-translation by modifying json files in the data directory
+- [x] Support for pre-translation by modifying JSON files in the data directory
-- [x] Use asynchronous coroutines for translation to improve efficiency
+- [x] Use of asynchronous coroutines for translation to improve efficiency
-- [x] Provide two translation backends: sentence splitting translation or direct translation, and support custom translation backends
+- [x] Provide two translation backends, with options to use sentence splitting translation or direct translation, and the ability to extend translation backends
--
+- [x] Support for manual or webhook-triggered automatic code review of submitted PRs or commits, providing suggestions for fixes and optimizations, for example: [here](https://github.com/ZLMediaKit/translation_issues/commit/b338d03ec3fe0d574d709b653e800871dde249ba#commitcomment-146555343)

 ## Deployment